StackVista/stackstate-docs/develop/developer-guides/stackpack/how_to_get_a_template_file.md

 {% endtab %}
 {% endtabs %}

-Follow the preparation steps below to prepare the `.stj` file, such that it contains only configuration nodes pertaining to your StackPack.
+Follow the preparation steps below to prepare the `.sty` file, such that it contains only configuration nodes pertaining to your StackPack.

 If all of your configuration nodes already have been assigned to the right namespace you can get all the nodes of your StackPack using the command: